resoluteworks/invirt/docs/docs/framework/forms/form-validation.md

 ```kotlin
 implementation "io.resoluteworks:validk:${validkVersion}"
 ```
-Validk is not part of the Invirt framework as it's been designed as a stand-alone re-usable library.
-But it's under the tutelage of the same maintainers as Invirt.
+Validk is owned by the Invirt maintainer, but it's not part of the Invirt framework as it's been designed as a stand-alone re-usable library.

 ## Submission flow
 Below is a very basic example of a form collecting signup details for a user.
 The form